hplush/slowreader/CONTRIBUTING.md

 1. Install environment:

-   - To fix a small bug, you can run the app directly in your browser via [StackBlitz](https://stackblitz.com/fork/github/hplush/slowreader?file=web/main/main.svelte).

    - For lond-term contribution, we recommend installing Docker and [Dev Container](https://containers.dev) plugin to your text editor.
 All developers will have the same environment and the development tool will be isolated from the system in the container.

      - [VS Code guide](https://code.visualstudio.com/docs/devcontainers/tutorial)